Profile information

 Description

 Hi, I am Spyros!
-Two years ago, I took over this abandoned 17th century monastery on the mountain of Erymanthos, in Peloponnese, hoping to bring life back to it.
+Three years ago, I took over this abandoned 17th century monastery on the mountain of Erymanthos, in Peloponnese, hoping to bring life back to it.
 My dream was to create a centre here, where people will be welcome to visit this monument and connect with nature and most importantly themselves.
-After an intense period of renovations, we have now slowly started organising workshops here.
+After an intense period of renovations, we have now slowly started organizing workshops here.

 Still there is a lot that needs to be done in terms of making this place better and your assistance would be highly valued.
 Come and work together.